 Unlike the IRS, Bench doesn’t need to see receipts to verify each of your business transactions.

 Your Bench bookkeeping team can balance your books using the information on your business’s bank and credit card statements, provided that you sync your business’s bank and credit card accounts with Bench.
+Obviously, cash transactions will need to be sent separately.
 Most major financial institutions can connect directly with Bench.
 For those that cannot—and for services such as payroll—your bookkeeper is able to work with you on a case-by-case basis to make sure Bench receives your statements every month.

 Once you have set up a means of transmitting information from your business accounts to Bench, it is important that you run all business transactions through those accounts, so they can be tracked in your books.

-The only times you’ll need to upload a receipt to Bench:
+The only times you’ll need to upload a receipt to Bench are: